-Patient communication is vital because it relates not only to patient selection to on multication is vital because in relates not only to parent selection to to ensure compliance.
-It is also necessary to discuss the information ned in the Patient Information Booklet with the patient at the time of the initial exa
+Patient communication is vital because it relates not only to patient selection but also to ensure compliance.
+It is also necessary to discuss the information contained in the Patient Information Booklet with the patient at the time of the

-Patients selected to wear Bausch + Lomb INFUSE® (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lensor Bausch + Lomb INFUSE Multifical (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lenses should be chosen for (Value of the constraint) of the constraints of the
+Patients selected to wear Bausch + Lomb INFUSE® (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lenses, Bausch + Lomb INFUSE® Multifocal (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lenses or Bausch + Lomb INFUSE® for Astigmatism (kalifilcon A) One-Day Soft (Hydrophilic) Contact Lenses should be chosen for their motivation to wear contact lenses, general health, and cooperation.
+The eye care practitioner must take care in selecting, examining, and instructing contact lens patients.
+Patient hygiene and willingness to follow practitioner instructions are essential to their success.

-A detailed history is crucial to determining natient needs and expectations Your patient should be questioned regarding vocation, desired lens wearing time (full or part time), and desired lens usage (reading, recreation, or hobbies).
+A detailed history is crucial to determining patient needs and expectations.
+Your patient should be questioned regarding vocation, desired lens wearing time (full or part time), and desired lens usage (reading, recreation, or